-Furthermore, it creates a market for the alpaca meat and fleece products, as well as traditional woven textiles, manufactured by the women of the communities.
+Furthermore, it creates a market for alpaca meat and fleece products, as well as traditional woven textiles, manufactured by the women of the communities.
 Locals accompany travelers on their hike along the ‘Apu Ausangate’ route and share their knowledge of the sacred mountain as well as their cosmological perspective.

 Our Rainbow Mountain Lodge-to-Lodge & Mallkini Alpaca Farm journey is a treat for true nature lovers and seekers of the more off-the-beaten-path experiences.

-Palcoyo – The Less Demanding Rainbow Mountain
+Palcoyo – The less demanding Rainbow Mountain

 Although it is situated at a similar altitude and only a few kilometers from Vinicunca, Palcoyo is considerably less crowded.
 Thanks to its short and soft ascent Palcoyo is an option suitable for everyone.
 Find the report from our team in Cusco here.